-Additionality is the fundamental principle of carbon finance and simply put is the ability to demonstrate that without the intervention of finance from carbon the project in question could not have proceeded.
+Additionality is the fundamental principle of carbon finance and simply put is the ability to demonstrate that without the intervention of finance from one of our corporate partners the project in question could not have proceeded.
 For a scheme to qualify as a carbon woodland we must be able to demonstrate additionality in three ways:

-2. Legal: A tree-planting scheme is not ‘additional’ if the landowner is facing an obligation to plant those trees – e.g. the re-stocking of a felled area.
+2. Legal; ie a tree-planting scheme is not ‘additional’ if the landowner is facing an obligation to plant those trees – e.g. the re-stocking of a felled area.
 The same would apply to a property developer whose planning permission required the provision of a woodland area.

-3. Behavioural: An existing woodland creation plan that lacks a proven intent to plant for the purpose of carbon capture will not qualify as an additional scheme – i.e. if a scheme was already conceived or underway for aesthetic, commercial or other reasons, it cannot be ‘rebranded’ as a carbon woodland scheme.
+3. Behavioural, ie if a scheme was already conceived or underway for aesthetic, commercial or other reasons, it cannot be ‘rebranded’ as a carbon woodland scheme.

 For non-productive woodlands it will typically be between 50 and 100 years depending on species mix and owner’s preference.
 A high percentage of oak, for example, would suggest a period towards the longer end to maximise carbon capture.
 Some owners, however, will prefer a shorter contract period even if this results in a lower carbon value.

-For productive schemes this will normally be the first rotation (however the carbon on subsequent rotations may not be saleable), although in the case of continuous cover forestry the duration may be longer.
+For productive schemes this will normally be the first rotation (however the carbon on subsequent rotations will not be saleable), although in the case of continuous cover forestry the duration may be longer.